miztiik/scale-eks-with-keda-irsa-pod-irsa/README.md

-# Event Driven Autoscaling on Kubernetes with KEDA Scalars
+# Event Driven Autoscaling on Kubernetes with KEDA Scalars and IRSA

 The developer at Mystique Unicorn are interested in building their application using event-driven architectural pattern to process streaming data.
 For those who are unfamiliar, _An event-driven architecture uses events to trigger and communicate between decoupled services and is common in modern applications built with microservices.
 An event is a change in state, or an update, like an item being placed in a shopping cart on an e-commerce website._